 Whether you choose to manage your own super fund or shop around for another option, you’d do well to get some professional advice, first.

 When it comes to your super, you don’t want to risk making mistakes or adopting the wrong strategy.
-Seek advice not only from experienced accountants and financial advisers, but advisers who specialise in accounting.
+Seek advice not only from experienced accountants and financial advisers, but advisers who get your needs.
 The team at Nitschke Nancarrow can help you through every super question and need.

 Contact Nitschke Nancarrow, experts in all aspects of superannuation for doctors – accounting, financial planning, investment and business.
 We operate in Adelaide, Sydney, Melbourne and throughout Australia.
 Managing partner Kym Nitschke is available for a free initial discussion about your situation.
 Call us on (08) 8379 9950 or send me an email.